A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.

 Like many people, I had never paid so much attention to the death toll until this pandemic.

-People die every day.
-You don’t let mortality get in the way of living your life.
 You certainly don’t think about it or talk about it all the time.

 Why should we?